Tyler Johnson (ice hockey): Junior

-Tampa Bay Lightning
+Tampa Bay Lightning (2013–2021)

-Johnson signed a three-year entry-level contract with the Tampa Bay Lightning in March 2011.
-Johnson's smaller size is known to be the reason he went undrafted.
+Johnson signed a three-year, entry-level contract with the National Hockey League (NHL)'s Tampa Bay Lightning in March 2011.
+Johnson's smaller size was known to be the reason he went undrafted.

 Johnson played the 2011–12 season with the Norfolk Admirals, the Lightning's top American Hockey League (AHL) affiliate.
 In March, he went on a 13-game scoring streak, including back-to-back two goal games, the longest streak by an AHL rookie in more than six years.
 This streak helped him earn the Reebok/AHL Player of the Month award for March 2012.
-Tyler Johnson was a key player in the Norfolk Admirals record winning streak of 28 games, which is a professional hockey league record.
-He was also a key player in Norfolk's first ever Calder Cup that Season.
+Johnson was a key player in the Norfolk Admirals record winning streak of 28 games, which is a professional hockey league record.
+He was also a key player in Norfolk's only Calder Cup championship that season.

 In the 2012–13 season, Johnson would play the majority his time with Lightning's new AHL affiliate, the Syracuse Crunch.
 He would go on to lead the AHL in goals scored and named the regular season MVP.
-At the end of the season he was awarded the President's Award for outstanding accomplishments on the ice.
-Johnson and the Syracuse Crunch went on to go to the finals and would eventually lose to the Grand Rapids Griffins On March 14, 2013, he was called up by the Lightning and made his NHL debut against the New York Islanders.
+At the end of the season, he was awarded the President's Award for outstanding accomplishments on the ice.
+Johnson and the Crunch went on to go to the finals and would eventually lose to the Grand Rapids Griffins On March 14, 2013, he was called-up by the Lightning and made his NHL debut against the New York Islanders.
 He would score his first NHL goal in his second game on March 16 against the Carolina Hurricanes.

 In his rookie NHL season with the Lightning in 2013–14, Johnson established himself on Tampa Bay's top offensive line and finished the season with 24 goals and 26 assists for 50 points in 82 games.
-He was selected as a NHL Calder Memorial Trophy nominee for the league's top rookie.
-The trophy, however, eventually went to Nathan MacKinnon of the Colorado Avalanche, though Johnson was named to the NHL All-Rookie Team.
+He was selected as an NHL Calder Memorial Trophy nominee for the league's top rookie.
+However, the trophy was eventually awarded to Nathan MacKinnon of the Colorado Avalanche, though Johnson was named to the NHL All-Rookie Team.